Juandi-M/Juandi-M/README.md

 # Juan D. Monge Jimenez

 👋 Hi, I'm Juan, a passionate DevOps Engineer with expertise in infrastructure architecture, cloud operations, and automation.
 I love optimizing workflows and enhancing system reliability with Kubernetes, Terraform, AWS, and Azure.
+Proud owner of CalenbookAI, an automation-focused small business.

 ## 🚀 Skills